cloudfoundry/credhub/docs/authorization-and-permissions.md

 ### Configuration

-Access control to enable the above features can be enabled by deploying CredHub v1.1.0+ with the [manifest property][4] `authorization.acls.enabled` set to `true`.
+Access control to enable the above features can be enabled by deploying CredHub v1.1.0+ with the [manifest property][4] `authorization.acls.enabled` set to `true` (which is the default in the latest CredHub version).

 [4]:https://github.com/pivotal-cf/credhub-release/blob/1.2.0/jobs/credhub/spec#L140-L142